GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 **Architectural and Operational Enhancements (Completed in Phase 1):**
 *   **Scalability:** `apphosting.yaml` updated (`maxInstances: 10`, `minInstances: 0`, `concurrency: 80`, `memoryMiB: 512`, `timeoutSeconds: 60`) for improved scalability and cost-effectiveness of the App Hosting backend.
 *   **Security:** Default deny-all Firestore security rules implemented (`firestore.rules`). `firebase.json` configured for emulator use, with conflicting `hosting` and `functions` blocks (for Next.js app deployment) removed in favor of App Hosting as the primary deployment target.
-The emulator configuration in `firebase.json` primarily facilitates local testing of Firebase services like Firestore or Auth; the Next.js app itself runs via `npm run dev` for local development against these emulated backends.
+The emulator configuration in `firebase.json` (e.g., `emulators.hosting.port`) primarily facilitates local testing of Firebase services like Firestore or Auth, rather than emulating the full App Hosting environment for the Next.js app itself, which runs via its own development server (`npm run dev`).
 *   **Secrets Management:** `.gitignore` added to exclude `.env*` and `isa_data_sources/`. `.env` includes a placeholder for `GOOGLE_API_KEY`.
 Strategy for production secrets (Google Secret Manager) documented. `isa_data_sources/gs1_standard_docs_raw/` recommended for local storage of raw documents and is included in `.gitignore`.
 *   **CI/CD & Monitoring:** Initial CI/CD pipeline structure (for App Hosting) and basic monitoring/alerting recommendations outlined in this document.
 A `test` script added to `package.json`.
 *   **Code Structure & Schemas:** Zod schemas for AI flow inputs centralized in `src/ai/schemas.ts`. `DocumentChunkSchema` is canonical.
 All AI flows check for null/undefined outputs from LLM prompts and include comprehensive try-catch blocks returning schema-compliant error objects (addressing `output!` assertion risks).